LaJaunieS/ptab_api/README.md

 # ptab_api
-Just a basic angular app pulling ptab data using one of the USPTO's REST API
+Just a basic angular app pulling ptab data using one of the USPTO's REST APIs.